zachhurst/falculator/README.md

 - **Real-time Processing** - Get results in seconds with visual loading states

 ### User Experience
-- **BYOK Architecture** - Bring Your Own Key design keeps your data private
+- **Dual BYOK Architecture** - Choose between Google Gemini or Fal.ai API keys
 - **No Data Collection** - We don't store your images, API keys, or usage data
-- **API Key Masking** - Your Gemini key is masked by default with reveal toggle
+- **API Key Masking** - Your API key is masked by default with reveal toggle
+- **Provider Selection** - Switch between Gemini and Fal.ai with one click
 - **Examples Gallery** - See sample inputs and results before trying
 - **Responsive Design** - Works perfectly on desktop and mobile devices